-You don't need a formal recipe—just follow the simple steps and see how the ingredients are arranged in the photo of the open wrap, below.
+You don't need a formal recipe—just follow the simple steps and see how the ingredients are arranged in the photo of the open wrap below!

 The ingredients you’ll use, below, are enough to make 3 to 4 wraps, but you can make one or two if that’s all you need.

-- 1 bag coleslaw cabbage (see note)
+- 1 bag coleslaw cabbage about 8 oz, see note

-- Vegan mayonnaise
+- vegan mayonnaise

-- Whole-grain wraps, at least 10 inches in diameter
+- whole-grain wraps at least 10 inches in diameter

-- Cook for about 5 minutes, stirring often, or until they’ve lost their raw quality and have absorbed most of the sauce.
+- Cook for about 5 minutes, stirring often, or until the mushrooms have lost their raw quality and have absorbed most of the sauce.

-4 Spread more mayo on the surface of the wrap, and arrange some of the slaw and mushroom slices down the center.
+- Spread more mayo on the surface of the wrap, and arrange some of the slaw and mushroom slices down the center.
 Fold two edges part way over the ingredients, then roll up snugly.

-Note: As mentioned at top, you can embellish these with srirarcha or spicy mustard if you want a flavor burst.
+As mentioned at top, you can embellish these with srirarcha or spicy mustard if you want a flavor burst.